bbepis/XUnity.AutoTranslator/README.md

 ### How-To
 Follow these steps:
  * Start a new project in Visual Studio 2017 or later.
-(Be a good boy and choose the "Class Library (.NET Standard)" template.
-After choosing that, edit the generated .csproj file and change the TargetFramework element to 'net35')
+I recommend using the same name for your assembly/project as the "Id" you are going to use in your interface implementation.
  * Add a reference to the XUnity.AutoTranslator.Plugin.Core.dll
- * Add a reference to UnityEngine.dll (Consider using an old version of this assembly (if `Translators` exists in the Managed folder, it is not an old version!))
+ * Add a reference to UnityEngine.dll (Consider using an old version of this assembly (if `UnityEngine.CoreModule.dll` exists in the Managed folder, it is not an old version!))
  * Create a new class that either:
    * Implements the `ITranslateEndpoint` interface
    * Inherits from the `HttpEndpoint` class